churchmanlab/genewalk/README.md

 - multi_graph.pkl - A networkx MultiGraph which was assembled based on the given list of genes, an interaction network, GO annotations, and the GO ontology.
-- deep_walk_*.pkl - A DeepWalk object for each analysis repeat on the graph.
-- deep_walk_rand_*.pkl - A DeepWalk object for each analysis repeat on a random graph.
 - deep_walk_node_vectors_*.pkl - A set of learned node vectors for each analysis repeat for the graph.
 - deep_walk_node_vectors_rand_*.pkl - A set of learned node vectors for each analysis repeat for a random graph.
 - deep_walk_rand_simdists.pkl - Distributions constructed from repeats.
+- deep_walk_*.pkl - A DeepWalk object for each analysis repeat on the graph (only present if save_dw argument is set to True).
+- deep_walk_rand_*.pkl - A DeepWalk object for each analysis repeat on a random graph (only present if save_dw argument is set to True).

+### GeneWalk results file description
+`genewalk_results.csv` is the main GeneWalk output table, a comma-separated values text file with the following column headers:
+- hgnc_id - human gene HGNC identifier
+- hgnc_symbol - human gene symbol
+- go_name - GO term text version
+- go_id - GO term identifier
+- ncon_gene - number of connection to gene in GeneWalk network
+- ncon_go - number of connections to GO term in GeneWalk network
+- mean_padj - mean FDR adjusted p-value of gene - GO term similarities.
+This is the key statistic indicating how relevant the GO term to the gene in the particular biological context or tested condition.
+GeneWalk determines an adjusted p-value estimate for each nreps_graph repeat analysis.
+The value presented here is the mean over all repeat values.
+- sem_padj - standard error on mean_padj from the nreps_graph repeat analyses.
+- mean_pval - mean p-values of gene - GO term similarities, not FDR corrected for multiple testing.
+- sem_pval - standard error on mean_pval estimate.
+- mean_sim - mean of gene - GO term similarities.
+- sem_sim - standard error on mean_sim estimate.
+- mgi_id - in case mouse gene MGI identifiers were provided as input, the GeneWalk results table starts with an additional mgi_id column to indicate these mouse genes.
+In this case the corresponding hgnc_id and hgnc_symbol resemble its human ortholog gene used for the GeneWalk analysis.

-### Stages of analysis
+### Stages of GeneWalk algorithm
 Given a list of genes, GeneWalk runs three stages of analysis:
 1. Assembling a GeneWalk network and learning node vector representations by running DeepWalk on this network, for a specified number of repeats.